mikebstudy/PMC_03_PDFMaker/Readme.md

 ## mikeb_M
 - Started with final version of course_C
-- Nothing to add or enhance
+- [ X ] Refactor slightly to make logic more readable
 - Final version is main2.py

 ## Gemini_A
 - Started with creating prompts in Prompt.md
-- Second try worked well enough
+- First try worked almost.
+  - Decided to stop when the code did not improve.